-The Pacific parrotlet can be found in Central America and South America.
-They're most prevalent in Peru and Ecuador where they enjoy the tropical forests.
+The Pacific parrotlet is found in Central America and South America.
+They are most prevalent in Peru and Ecuador.
+They live in the tropical forests.

-It's common for these tiny birds to gather in flocks of 100 or more, with some being so large they look like clouds of smoke in the sky.
-Parrotlets will spend hours each day in the trees where they forage for fruit and seeds, or on clay cliffs that supplement their diet and prevent health issues.
+It is common for these tiny birds to gather in flocks of 100 or more.
+Some flocks get so large; they look like clouds of smoke in the sky.
+Parrotlets will spend hours each day in the trees where they forage for fruit and seeds or on clay cliffs.

-Parrotlets are "true" parrots and their closest relative is the Amazon parrot.
-Although the two species differ greatly in size, owners often report striking similarities between them.
-This applies to their appearance as well as their temperament.
+Parrotlets are "true" parrots, and their closest relative is the Amazon parrot.
+Although the two species differ significantly in size, they have striking similarities in appearance and temperament.

-Parrotlets have not been bred in captivity long, so many of their natural instincts have not been bred out of the species.
-While Pacific parrotlets are the most common species to be kept as pets, others are popular as well.
-Among these are the Mexican parrotlet (Forpus cyanopygius cyanopygius), the spectacled parrotlet (Forpus conspicillatus conspicillatus), and the yellow-faced parrotlet (Forpus xanthops).
+Pacific parrotlets have not been bred in captivity long, however, they are the most common parrotlet species kept as a pet.
+Other popular species include the Mexican parrotlet (Forpus cyanopygius cyanopygius), the spectacled parrotlet (Forpus conspicillatus conspicillatus), and the yellow-faced parrotlet (Forpus xanthops).

-All of the personality characteristics found in larger parrots are also inside this miniature package.
-While they are small, they do have the temperament of a big bird and require just as much attention.
-Tame, hand-fed parrotlets who are well cared for make very sweet and affectionate companions, and in this way are often compared to lovebirds.
+You get all of the large-parrot personality characteristics in a miniature package.
+These birds may be small, but they act like the big guys and require just as much attention.
+Tame, hand-fed parrotlets make very sweet, affectionate companions.
+They are often compared to lovebirds.

-Known as feisty, somewhat impish birds, parrotlets can become unruly without proper handling.
-They often do best as pets when kept by themselves, as they are prone to becoming aggressive toward other birds.
-You may also find them to be territorial in their cage, especially untamed birds during feeding time.
+Without proper handling, parrotlets can become unruly and impish.
+They often do best as pets when kept by themselves.
+They are prone to becoming aggressive toward other birds, especially if they are untamed.
+Territorial fights might break out during feeding time.

-These little birds don't have the volume of large parrots.
-Their voice is almost whisper-soft and their vocabulary can reach 10 to 15 words, which is quite impressive for their size.
-Screeches and chirps are commonplace as they're naturally very vocal, but it's nothing that a neighbor down the block will hear.
+These little birds do not reach the piercing decibels of the larger parrots.
+Their voice is almost whisper-soft, and their vocabulary can reach 10 to 15 words, which is quite impressive for their size.
+They will screech and chirp since they are naturally very vocal, but their noise should not be bothersome for neighbors.

 Pacific Parrotlet Colors and Markings

-Pacific parrotlets are absolutely adorable with their miniature parrot features.
-Their tiny tails are delicate and their curved beaks and large head perfectly mimic their larger cousins.
+Pacific parrotlets are adorable with their miniature parrot features.
+Their tiny tails are delicate, and their curved beaks and large head perfectly mimic their larger cousins.
 They also have zygodactyl feet, meaning two toes point forward and two toes point toward the rear.